overblog/GraphQLBundle/docs/validation/index.md

 ```
 #### input-object:

 `input-object` types are designed to be used as arguments in other types.
-Basically they are composite arguments, so the property constraints are declared for each _field_ unlike `object` types, where the property constraints are declared for each _argument_:
+Basically, they are composite arguments, so the property constraints are declared for each _field_ unlike `object` types, where the property constraints are declared for each _argument_:
 ```yaml
 User:
     type: input-object